 Outside of using the customer’s name, here are a few more tips to help you get started with personalization:

 - Ask for the right information upfront: Great personalization starts way before you hit the ‘send’ button.
 It all starts with your sign up form.
 Without data such as name, company and location, you will be very limited with your personalized communication.
-Remember to only ask for the information you need, rather than want.
-This is one of the ways that GDPR impacts marketing teams.
+Remember to only ask for the information you need, rather than the information you want.
+This is one of the ways that GDPR has impacted marketing teams.

 - Use a real reply-to email address: When you use firstname.lastname@example.org, it takes away the authenticity from the messaging.
 You want your readers to engage and respond to your campaigns.
-Use a real reply address will improve credibility and appear more personal.
+Using a real reply address will improve credibility and appear more personal.

 - Use your real email signature: Just like using a real reply-to email address, you want to use real contact information within the email and the best way to do that is to include your contact details in the email signature.
 Giving your readers the opportunity to contact you or connect with you online is a great way to be personal and build a relationship with them.

 2. Segment your subscribers

 According to email marketers, segmentation is second on the top initiatives list this year.

 Do you know why it is so high?

-It’s because when you segment your database, your email campaigns become more targeted to your audience.
+It's because when you segment your database, your email campaigns become much more targeted to your audience.